FirmwGuy/CEP/docs/CEP-FOR-PL-SQL-DEVS.md

 # CEP for PL/SQL Developers

 If you know how to keep Oracle packages humming, you already understand most of CEP’s rhythm.
-Think of it as a runtime that always journals its mutations, feeds messages through a persistent inbox, and lets you swap “stored procedures” without breaking determinism.
+Think of it as a runtime that always journals its mutations, feeds messages through a persistent impulse ledger, and lets you swap “stored procedures” without breaking determinism.
 This guide translates the familiar PL/SQL instincts into CEP’s layer-zero vocabulary so you can stay productive while the environment shifts from databases to beats.

 ## Technical Details
 - **Data model: tables vs. cells**